 - Tree debris and brush collection.
-City crew(s) normally make one round of collection in three or four weeks.
 The tree debris, brush – branches should be placed beside the residence’s city provided 90 gallon container(s) for collection.
 If the residents have too much tree debris, brush or tree branches to place at the alley by their container(s), it may be placed at street side for collection.
 If the tree debris, brush or tree branches are placed at the street side for collection, the resident should call 535-6702 to notify the Sanitation Division.
 At no time should the resident block the street or alley with tree debris, brush-branches.
 Chips collected from tree debris, brush-branches are available to the public at no charge if you load or a fee if the Transfer Station personnel loads them.
 Chips are located at the City Transfer Station, 3320 West North Lake Rd.

 - Bulky trash collection.
-City crews normally make a round of the city every three to four weeks.
 The bulky trash should be stacked or placed neatly beside the residence’s city provided 90 gallon container(s) for collection.
 The only bulky trash items that will be collected are: